Non-Restrictive Technology for Computing Environments

-Non-Restrictive technology is used in many computing environments - however, it is most often seen in publicly accessible computing domains.
-Non Restrictive technology is often reffered to as the traditional Reboot-to-Restore concept.
-This concept has also been referred to a hard drive write protection.
+Non-restrictive technology is used in many computing environments.
+However, it is most often seen in publicly accessible computing domains.
+Non-Restrictive technology is often referred to as the traditional Reboot-to-Restore concept.
+This concept has also been referred to as hard drive write protection.

-Schools systems worldwide recognize the neccesity of computing in the educational environment.
+Schools systems worldwide recognize the necessity of computing in the educational environment.
 Educating computer skills is vital for today’s students, but there are many issues that school systems must address regarding their management of computer labs.
-Furthermore, there are two district schools of thought for how student PC's should be managed:
+Furthermore, there are two district schools of thought for how student PCs should be managed:

-Alongside viruses, the biggest threats to computer users on computers today is malware.
-It can hijack your browser, redirect your search attempts, serve up nasty pop-up ads, track what web sites you visit, and mess up your system settings.
+Alongside viruses, the biggest threats to computer users today is malware.
+It can hijack your browser, redirect your search attempts, serve up nasty pop-up ads, track what websites you visit, and mess up your system settings.
 Malware programs are usually poorly-programmed and can cause your computer to become slow and unstable in addition to all the other havoc they bring.

 The IT Administrator

 IT administrators are continually playing a cat and mouse game with their student users.
 They are always trying to stay one step ahead of their users in trying to more effectively manage their public access computer systems.
-Unfortunately, the ratio of IT support staff to workstations is less than 1 support person for upto 400 shared computing devices.
+Unfortunately, the ratio of IT support staff to workstations is less than one support person for up to 400 shared computing devices.
 Traditionally their time would be consumed by constantly re-imaging computers in order to keep them up and running.

-Traditional Approach: Lockdown with GPO's and Desktop Security
+Traditional Approach: Lockdown With GPO and Desktop Security

-In the late 90's most IT staff would prefer to lock down their workstations using Windows policies or using GUI applications that simplify desktop security such as FoolProof software.
-This technique was designed to to prevent users from damaging the PC's by only allowing them to only use the PC's for certain tasks.
+In the late 90’s most IT staff would prefer to lockdown their workstations using Windows policies or using GUI applications that simplify desktop security such as FoolProof software.
+This technique was designed to prevent users from damaging the PCs by only allowing them to only use the PC for certain tasks.
 Thus restricting the access to all windows functionality.

-Locking down or restricting PC access is like putting blinders on a horse in the hope that the thourghbred continues to travel in a straight line and does not go off track.
-By limiting the functionality of windows, the user can not be effectively learn how to actually use the computer.
-Hence the teaching and learning process is one directional.
+Locking down or restricting PC access is like putting blinders on a horse in the hope the beast continues to travel in a straight line and does not go off track.
+By limiting the functionality of Windows, the user cannot effectively learn how to use the computer.